nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 **Q1: What performance tools are available in Holoscan SDK?**

-A1: Holoscan SDK provides several performance tools, including Data Flow Tracking, GXF job statistics, and a Video Pipeline Latency Tool.
+A1: Holoscan SDK provides several performance tools, including Data Flow Tracking and GXF job statistics.

 **Q2: What is Data Flow Tracking in Holoscan SDK?**